Johansen’s shootout goal leads Predators over Stars 3-2

 Hintz scored the game’s first goal at 4:56 of the opening period.
 From the left boards, John Klingberg sent a pass to Hintz in the high slot, where beat Nashville’s Juuse Saros with a one-timer.

 Saros finished with 24 saves and denied all three of Dallas’ attempts in the shootout.
+He has not allowed a shootout goal in eight attempts against this season.

 Ellis tied it at 1 at 10:57 of the first with a wrist shot from the right point through traffic that beat Dallas’ Anton Khudobin low to the stick side.
 Khudobin finished with 18 saves.